electrode-io/xarc-run/REFERENCE.md

 }
 ```

-## Loading Task

-Tasks can be loaded with `xclap.load`.
-You can specify a namespace for the tasks.

 ### Namespace

-A group of tasks can be assigned a namespace.
+A group of tasks can be assigned a namespace and allows you to have tasks with the same name so you can modify certain tasks without replacing them.

+For example:

 ```js
 xclap.load([namepsace], tasks);